-Service-based businesses often require a lot of networking and word of mouth referrals to find suitable clients, but satisfied clients will likely retain your services over time and continue to give you their business.
+Service-based businesses often require a lot of networking and word-of-mouth referrals to find suitable clients, but satisfied clients will likely retain your services over time.

-As we just discussed, one of the biggest downsides of running a service-based business is that you are being paid strictly for your time, skills, and effort.
+As we just discussed, one of the biggest downsides of running a service-based business is that you’re paid strictly for your time, skills, and effort.
 Emily Newman of If I Made productized her classes into digital courses, packaging the recordings from her live sessions and selling them at a lower rate.

-“Productizing” your service—creating digital or physical products that package up your expertise, and streamline or complement the service you offer—can add additional revenue streams to your business.
+“Productizing” your service—creating physical or digital products that package up your expertise and streamline or complement the service you offer—can add additional revenue streams to your business.
 You can cater to your current customer base or even find a new target customer in the same space.

-Some ideas for adding products to your service-based business include:
+And here are some ideas for adding products to your own business:

 - Downloadable reports